uditpramanik/Real-time-jewelry-tracker/design_doc.md

 ### Why MediaPipe?
 MediaPipe Hands gives reliable and efficient multi-point hand landmarks, making it easy to crop patches for ring detection without needing expensive hand segmentation or pose models.
-This project was based off on a seperate project of mine where I used MediaPipe Hands extentensively for Gesture Recognition.
+This project was based off on a seperate project of mine where I used MediaPipe Hands extensively for Gesture Recognition.

 ### Why a CNN Classifier?
 We framed the ring detection as a binary classification problem to not just track finger joints using Mediapipe but the jewellery present: